vikasv996/short_url_code/README.md

 ```sh
 npm install
 ```

+### Running the application

-4. Start the application:
+1. Start the application:
 ```sh
 npm run dev
 ```
-5. The application will run on `http://localhost:4000`
+2. The application will run on `http://localhost:4000`
+3. You can also use this url `https://short-url-code.onrender.com` to access the endpoints.

 ## Contributing